 Mental Health and Emotional Wellbeing – Walking makes you feel good.
 It can improve your mood by releasing 'feel good' endorphins that help to reduce our stress levels.
 These endorphins can also help to reduce our brain's perception of pain and help trigger positive feelings in our bodies.

 How Can I Start a Safe and Enjoyable Walking Routine?

 As with any form of exercise, it is important to make walking part of your day-to-day routine.
 One easy way to do this is turning it into a social activity.
 Organise (or join) a walking group in your workplace, neighborhood or with your family and friends.
 This will help make walking seem like less of a chore and more like a social outing.

 Remember when exercising with arthritis it is important to pace yourself, you don't want to end up taking one step forward and two steps back.
 Talk to your healthcare team, they can help you set goals and make sure that you are walking in a safe and effective manner.
 Once you have a plan in place, using pedometers and other gadgets to track your walking progress can help you to stay motivated and keep you on track in reaching your goals.

 Although walking is low impact, you may still experience some aches and pains during or after walking.
-Using hot and cold therapies (e.g. ice and heat packs) may help you to recover after exercise (to read our tips on hot and cold therapies, click here).
+Using hot and cold therapies (e.g. ice and heat packs) may help you to recover after exercise.
 If you are experiencing excessive pain or discomfort due to walking, stop and check in with your healthcare team.

 It is also important to: